 To achieve that we need proper medication, regular exercise, effective meal planning, and tracking our blood glucose numbers regularly.

 Knowing how different habits affect our blood glucose levels can help us predict how they will swing.
-Extremely low blood glucose, or hypoglycemia, is more likely to occur in those with advanced disease, as ADA explains.
+Extremely low blood glucose, or hypoglycemia, is more likely to occur in those with advanced disease, as Nutrisense explains.

 On the other hand, hyperglycemia, or high blood glucose, can occur when we don’t follow a proper therapy, diet, and exercise regimen, or when we take steroids and other medications.